Introduction

 }

-This shadow appears inside the element, creating a recessed effect that can enhance the visual hierarchy of your design, guiding users' attention where it matters most.
+This shadow appears inside the element, creating a recessed effect that can enhance visibility, guiding users' attention where it matters most.

 For those looking to add complexity, try Multiple Shadows: